 Most of the new generation TVs come with tone mapping features.
 What it does is that it converts the 4000 nits signal to a 1000 nits signal and shows that to you.

 It won’t give an error that the signal is not supported.
 The 4000 nits or 1000 nits are just an example, but modern TVs can downscale a suitable signal for it to display.

 Difference Between HDR, HDR10, HDR10+, Dolby Vision And HLG

 Here are the key differences between HDR, HDR10, HDR10+, Dolby Vision, and HLG HDR formats.

 |Color Depth||12 Bit||10 Bit||10 Bit||10 Bit|

 I hope you got a fair idea about different HDR formats.
-This may help you make a better purchase decision next time you buy a display like a TV, monitor, or projector.
+This may help you to make a better purchase decision next time you buy a display like a TV, monitor, or projector.

 Displays with HDR are widespread, and even nowadays, smartphones are coming with HDR.
 But displays with high HDR standards like HDR10+ or Dolby vision are still a costly affair.
 So it would be best if you decide based on your requirements.